 “The Yucatan is statistically as safe as Finland.” – The Economist

-- The best luxury hotels on the Tulum Beach: Mezzanine • Coral Tulum • Ahau Tulum • Alaya
+- The best hotels on Tulum Beach: Mezzanine • Coral Tulum • Alaya

 - The best budget hotel on the Tulum Beach is Playa Mambo Eco Cabanas – great location right on the beach and several good restaurants within an easy walk.